seamusdemora/PiFormulae/Git-ServerOnRpi.md

 ### Create a working tree in our Git-Server repository

 Recall that when we initialized our repository in `~/git-srv/etc-update-motd-d.git` on `rpigitserver`, we used the `--bare` option.
 Take a look now inside that folder; `ls -l` inside the repository.
 Next, go to a    `clone`d repo, and take a look inside that folder using `ls -l`.
 You will notice that there are some differences, the most obvious being that the files in the repo are ***not visible*** inside the  `~/git-srv/etc-update-motd-d.git` folder!
-You can search for them if you like - but you won't find them.
+You can search for them if you like, but you won't find them ([unless you've read this](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)).
 This is a result of using the `--bare` option in initialization - the file contents are in the repository, but the repository contains no "working tree".

-But now suppose we want to keep a working tree inside  `~/git-srv/etc-update-motd-d.git` ... how do we add that?
+But now suppose we want to create a working tree inside  `~/git-srv/etc-update-motd-d.git` ... how do we add that?
 As usual in `git`, there's a command for that:

 ```bash
 $ hostname    # to get our bearings straight